digiltd/oh-rtd-test/How-To-Contribute.md

 1. create an Issue in the [Github Issuetracker](https://github.com/openhab/openhab/issues) or contribute the necessary code changes through a [pull request](https://help.github.com/articles/creating-a-pull-request/) with reference to the discussion on the Group.
 1. keep track of the created Issue (even if it doesn't apply anymore, etc.)

+## A Note on openHAB 2 Compatibility

+Please note that the core runtime and the designer are considered to be frozen in openHAB 1.x - only critical bug fixes should be contributed to it.
+The code of the core runtime and the designer is now actively maintained and heavily extended at [Eclipse SmartHome](https://github.com/eclipse/smarthome), where [it has moved in 2014](http://kaikreuzer.blogspot.de/2014/06/openhab-20-and-eclipse-smarthome.html) already and which is the base of [openHAB 2](https://github.com/openhab/openhab2).
+So if there is the need to change anything in the 1.x repository, please make sure that the same change is also contributed to the Eclipse SmartHome repository.
+With regards to the addons (like bindings, actions, persistence services, etc.), openHAB 2 comes with a compatibility layer, which should make it possible to run 1.x addons on the 2.x runtime.
+All new addons that are contributed as a PR should also tested on openHAB 2 - once you have done that, you should create a [PR like this one](https://github.com/openhab/openhab2/pull/282/files) against openHAB 2.
+This is a mandatory prerequisite for having the contribution merged in openHAB 1.x.
+If you have any questions or concerns about this, please feel free to ask on the mailing list.

 The remainder of this page will give you the details of how to contribute more specifically:

 ## Best Practices for Contributors